NickGrunert/master-thesis/modules/00_data.typ

     Note that the masks shown are not the final product, as they will be pre-processed to exclude building parts that do not belong to the current building in question.
     The second entry shows such an invalid overlap in the lower left corner, which will be filtered out before further use.

-    The nDSM image is displayed using a terrain colour map for visual clarity, as the raw nDSM data in a spectrum from white to black does not have enough contrast to show clear detail.
+    The #abr("nDSM") image is displayed using a terrain colour map for visual clarity, as the raw #abr("nDSM") data in a spectrum from white to black does not have enough contrast to show clear detail.

     #subpar.grid(
       columns: (2fr, 1fr),